Aidavdw/syncbops/README.md

 - Allow setting maximum resolution for cover art, and automatically make it smaller if it is larger.
 - Handle centralised album art directories (AlbumName.jpg)
 - Handle deleting songs, not just adding.
+- Option to force re-encoding of specific filetypes, even if they are of lower bitrate (useful if an encoding is not supported on yoir target device)

+- Warn & prompt if the given source dir contains sync records (you probably switched source & target around)
+- warn & prompt if there are flacs or high bitrate files (avoid wrong direction)
+- -y argument to bypass these warnings
+- parallel chunking
+- make the progress bar not start on a new line
+- pipe stderr to background, not interrupting indicatif